beregond/pyhistory/README.rst

 -----------------

-Pyhistory will traverse directory tree until it finds ``history file`` (by default ``HISTORY.rst``) and this will be root, where history directory will be created, in which all entries will be stored.
+Pyhistory will traverse directory tree until it finds ``history file`` (by default ``HISTORY.rst``, can be changed in ``setup.cfg``, see section ``Config file``) and this will be root, where history directory will be created, in which all entries will be stored.
 Thanks to that you can add, list or remove entries from any point in your project - all commands will be executed in context of root directory.

 Features
 --------